tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 **Artificial selection** is a byproduct of human exploitation of forests, oceans and fisheries or the use of pesticides, herbicides or drugs.
 For hundreds of years humans have selected various types of dogs, all of which are variants of the single species of dog.
 If human beings can produce new varieties in short period, then **“nature”** with its vast resources and long duration can easily produce new species by selection.

+### Adaptive Radiation
-**6.5.6 Adaptive Radiation** The evolutionary process which produces

-new species diverged from a single ancestral form becomes adapted to newly invaded habitats is called adaptive radiation.
+The evolutionary process which produces new species diverged from a single ancestral form becomes adapted to newly invaded habitats is called adaptive radiation.
 Adaptive radiations are best exemplified in closely related groups that have evolved in relatively short time.
 Darwin’s finches and Australian marsupials are best examples for adaptive radiation.
 When more than one adaptive radiation occurs in an isolated geographical area, having the same structural and functional similarity it is due to convergent evolution.

+#### Darwin’s finches

-**Darwin’s finches** Their common ancestor arrived on the
+Their common ancestor arrived on the

 Galapagos about 2 million years ago.
 During